IAMconsortium/nomenclature/doc/source/getting_started.rst

    # Initialize DataStructureDefinition and RegionProcessor giving them the
    # directories where the codelists and mappings are defined as input.
    dsd = DataStructureDefinition("definitions/")
+   # Only to be used if there are mappings!
    rp = RegionProcessor.from_directory("mappings/", dsd)

    # Read the data using pyam